sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 A path to a simple solution is a long one.

-I shouldn't have doubt that something that standard like querying and streaming results from DB doesn't work in ruby, but I did.
+I shouldn't doubt that something that standard like querying and streaming results from DB doesn't work in ruby, but I did.

 I've created a new project, wrote many lines of code just to circle back and look at the source of the problem.